acammarat/pindol/examples/README.md

    2. Obtain the effective force constants which include the effect of the temperature

 At the moment, the geometry reference file must be created as [VASP](https://www.vasp.at) POSCAR format for all the pre- and postprocessing steps; for the ND run, also the [LAMMPS](https://www.lammps.org) format is accepted.
 To show the workflow, we consider the crystalline Si system in the [si](https://github.com/acammarat/pindol/tree/main/examples/si) folder as an example.

 ## Dynamical matrix diagonalization

 The [qpoints](https://github.com/acammarat/phtools/tree/main/qpoints) code is used in this step.
 The harmonic force constants, eigenvectors and frequencies can be obtained, in principle, with any calculator.
 At the moment, only [PHONOPY](https://phonopy.github.io/phonopy) is supported; for this reason, the following example will refer to its usage.

 First, we have to use phonopy to obtain the FORCE_CONSTANTS file containing the force constants calculated at small displacements, for which the harmonic expansion of the potential energy is supposed to be a good approximation.
 For this step, the reader is referred to the [PHONOPY](https://phonopy.github.io/phonopy) web site.
+The units of the FORCE_CONSTANTS must be eV/Ang<sup>2</sup>.

 Then we need to choose a list of q-points which constitutes the q-set; for example